 "Blue Dream" Impatiens

-Climate/sunlight -- The regions where Impatiens arguta comes from typically get from 32-39 degrees in the winter and from 75-90 in the summer.
+Climate/sunlight -- The regions where Impatiens arguta comes from typically get from 32-39 degrees F in the winter and from 75-90 in the summer, and nights are usually cool.
 Keep in mind that growth and flowering tends to slow below around 50 degrees, so bring it indoors if you'd like it to flower over the winter.
 Outdoors, protect it from frost.
-In hot-summer areas, give it shade during the hot parts of the day, and don't plant it where heat can collect, like near a sunny wall.
+In hot-summer areas, give it shade during the hot parts of the day.
 This Impatiens looks best when grown in dappled sunlight (filtered) or bright shade.
-It does best with humidity over about 40%.
-If grown indoors, you can use a room humidifier if the air gets too dry in the winter.
+It does best with humidity over about 40-45%.
+Indoors, you can use a room humidifier if the air gets too dry in the winter.

 Fertilizing -- Impatiens arguta likes average amounts of fertilizer.
-Feed about every 3 weeks during periods of active growth using regular vegetable fertilizer.
-If growth slows, reduce the feedings.
-Don't try to force more growth with excessive fertilizer.
-It's normal for a few older leaves to yellow and drop throughout the year, but if it seems excessive, it may need more fertilizer, particularly nitrogen.
+Feed about every 2 months with a slow-release fertilizer (pelleted or organic).
+It's normal for an older leave to occasionally turn yellow and drop throughout the year, but if it seems excessive, the soil may be too dry down in the root zone, or the plant may need more fertilizer, particularly nitrogen.

-Pruning -- You can prune back leggy branches to one or two "nubs" and the plant will get bushier.
-Try not to remove more than 10-20% of the branches in a week.
+Pruning & shaping -- You can prune back any leggy branches to encourage a bushier shape.
 You may stake the branches upright if you wish, or let them trail over the side of the pot.

-Pests to watch for -- Scale (little brown disks on the stem - very hard to see!), aphids, spider mites (tiny "dots" under the leaves), snails/slugs.
+Pests to watch for -- Scale (little brown disks on the stem - very hard to see!), aphids, spider mites (tiny "dots" under the leaves).

 If you have any questions, feel free to email me.